Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

 General

-The Great Western Railway Journal, Wild Swan Press
+The Great Western Railway Journal, Wild Swan Publications

 Also consider books on other railway companies wagons and Private Owner wagons; and if there are through passenger trains from other companies, then look for books on the appropriate company's coaching stock.